SauloCandeira/SauloCandeira/README.md

 I’m a Dev Jr Full Stack.
 Born in Brasília-DF, Brazil. 🇧🇷  <br/> Currently I'm working as a Web, Mobile and IOT developer. 🚀

+### My current project is Holding Kapital

+this is an online platform for raising securities for investment in innovative projects in the early stages.

 #### My current tools
 📲 Front-end Mobile with React Native
 🌎 Front-end Web with Reactjs and Vanillajs <br/>